U.S. Equity Index Income & Protection Fund

 Recent developments in the precious metals markets have greatly increased the risk of an upside acceleration in the New Year (2020) and beyond, which would be consistent with a sharp downturn in equities.
 Successful outperformance is independent of the more leveraged and therefore, more rewarding scenario of asymmetry.
 Still, asymmetric performance is viewed as a matter of course.

 The Fund's rules-based strategy seeks to benefit from favorable pricing in equity index options (implied volatility) vis-a-vis their historic volatilities.
-Specifically, by exploiting the relationship between shorter and longer-dated contracts, the Strategy aims to provide ongoing income, as well as leverated insurance against sharp equity index declines.
+Specifically, by exploiting the relationship between shorter and longer-dated contracts, the Strategy aims to provide ongoing income, as well as leveraged insurance against sharp equity index declines.

-The Stragegy demonstrated respectable gains after positive quarters, along with 65-95% profits after sharp bear market-style declines.
+The Strategy demonstrated respectable gains after positive quarters, along with 65-95% profits after sharp bear market-style declines.
 Importantly, the Strategy deploys only 20% of the fund's book value (profits are not reinvested).
 This speaks to an unusual risk/reward ratio.

 Therefore, since positive quarters all but assure a gain, the vehicle does not represent a holding which is dependent on bad markets, while seeking to hedge portfolios during today's dangerous period for equity investment.